17ha Terminal

 Supporting the safe and efficient handling of large offshore components and other cargoes

-The Battleship Wharf Expansion Scheme is a major investment to enhance capacity, infrastructure, and capability at the Port of Blyth, supporting the next generation of offshore wind and clean energy projects.
+The Battleship Wharf Expansion is a major investment to enhance capacity, infrastructure, and capability at the Port of Blyth, supporting the next generation of offshore wind and clean energy projects.

 As offshore wind projects grow in scale and complexity, there is increasing demand for larger facilities, deeper channels, and more advanced infrastructure.
 This expansion ensures the Port of Blyth can support future industry requirements.